wendymonl/Consulting-Project-Decorative-Lighting-Industry/README.md

 - **Client Requests** and **Production/Ship** times were rated as the **most important attributes**
 - **Having specified fixtures on prior projects** and **Product Company's Mission** are were rated as less important overall

-I then made a diverging stacked bar chart  in Excel to better vizualize the attributes from most to least important
+I researched ways of presenting survey response questions in ranked order, and found a nice method called a [Diverging Stacked Bar Chart](https://www.datarevelations.com/rethinkingdivergent/).
+Below is the chart I created to better vizualize the attributes from most to least important
 ![Plot of Attributes](https://github.com/wendymonl/Consulting-Project-Decorative-Lighting-Industry/blob/981e78f010d44881a8a645825c20e881a5ca44c2/Plot%20of%20Ranking%20Counts%20with%20legend%202.jpg)

 With this diverging stacked bar vizualization, it is much easier for the audience to notice the most important and least important attributes that customers consider when selecting a lighting feature.